 The product has seen significant improvements over the years through the R&D efforts of Boss Hoss Cycles’ in house engineering personnel and specialty contractors.
 Features like a 2-speed transmission with reverse, inverted front suspension, vacuum formed body panels, investment cast structural frame components, and many other specially designed components have helped improve the rigidity and ride of the Boss Hoss motorcycles.

 Boss Hoss has continued to broaden and expand the V8 motorcycling horizons.
 In January of 2006 Boss Hoss motorcycles and manufacturing facility received full vehicle type-approval from the European Commission (EC), effectively making Boss Hoss Cycles, Inc. the only globally approved V8 motorcycle manufacturer.
-At the release of the 2007 model production in August of 2006, Boss Hoss once again put the motorcycling world on its toes with the introduction of the new Boss Hoss Super Sport model.
+At the release of the 2012 model trikes with 4L70E overdrive transmissions and air ride suspension as standard production, Boss Hoss once again put the motorcycling world on its toes with the introduction of the new Boss Hoss Super Sport model.
 The Super Sport is the first new model design by Boss Hoss since the release of the 502 model in 2000.
 The lower seat height, shorter wheelbase and increased suspension travel, makes it feel like you’re part of the Super Sport... not just on it.
 This latest creation from Boss Hoss was designed to attract a wider range of motorcycle enthusiasts.
 In the true innovative spirit that brought the Boss Hoss to life, these dream machines will continue to astonish the most diehard motorcyclist.